JohnCameron94/Metronome/README.md

 Metronome is a program that is targeted for QNX Neutrino RTOS.
-It uses Inter-Process Communication between a resource manager that handles two paths.
+It uses Inter-Process Communication between a resource manager that handles two paths and a second thread that acts as the controller of the output using a interval timer to calculate intervals and displays of patterns, stop, pause or quit functionalities.

 Device Path: